opsway/knife-sshx/README.md

 USAGE
 -----
-knife sshx [options] [nodename]
+    $ knife sshx [options] [nodename]

-<br>Available options:
+### Available options:

-<br> -m      completely disables aws lookups, needed in case of plugin's malfunction.
+* **-m**     - completely disables aws lookups, needed in case of plugin's malfunction.
-<br> -u      update node list for current chef repository, update plugin, node list and regions's cache if running from    <br>             repository root, with this options nodename is optional.
+* **-u**     - update node list for current chef repository, update plugin, node list and regions's cache if running from                 repository root, with this options nodename is optional.
-<br> -b      batche mode,  run command on all nodes with given name.
+* **-b "command"**     - batche mode,  run command on all nodes with given name.